-- California workers compensation.
+- California Workers’ Compensation.
 Injured employees will acquire a portion of their wages during their time off work for health or medical purposes.
 This includes medical bills relating to the injury, such as medical evaluations, care, and procedures.
 Additionally, prescription drugs, transportation costs, and medical equipment will be paid for.

 - Uninsured/underinsured Motorist Coverage.
-If you were involved in an accident with someone who has poor coverage or no insurance, then you will be permitted to acquire lost wages under your uninsured or underinsured motorist coverage.
+If you were involved in an accident with someone who has poor coverage or no insurance, then you will be able to acquire lost wages under your uninsured or underinsured motorist coverage.

 After you confirm that your policy covers lost wages, you must begin gathering your documentation to file a claim.
 Your paperwork should include:

 - Physician's Letter.
 This letter should mention any injuries you are suffering from and how much of an impact it has made over your job.
 Make sure to include important information, such as: